latest nhpb_banner 1__compressed2

 12300 4th Street Norwalk, CA 90650, main number is (562) 863-8805

 Transitional shelter for homeless families.
-Other assistance includes food, case management, parenting education, mental health counseling, affordable child care, and referrals to California and public aid.
+Other assistance includes food, case management, parenting education, mental health counseling, affordable child care for homeless adults, and referrals to California benefits.

-Salvation Army - This is one of the nation’s and Los Angeles counties largest non-profit charity organizations.
+Salvation Army - This is one of Los Angeles counties largest non-profit charity organizations.
 Offers financial assistance for expenses such as rent and utilities, as well as help for basic needs.
 Provides a variety of homeless shelters and housing services for individuals and families in need of help.
 Offers meals, food, and shelter.
-Other support includes free food vouchers, bus tokens, clothes, shoes, and referrals for other government programs and social services.
+Other support includes free food vouchers, bus tokens, clothes, shoes, and referrals for other social services.

 • Address: 320 W. Windsor Rd.
 Glendale, CA 91204, (818) 246-5586